pivotal/docs-tap/app-live-view/improved-security-and-access-control.hbs.md

 more information, see [Install Application Live View Apiserver](./install.hbs.md).

-1. The users are assigned necessary roles and permissions for the Kubernetes clusters.
+1. Assign users necessary roles and permissions for the Kubernetes clusters.
 For more information about managing role-based access control, see [Assign roles and permissions on Kubernetes clusters](../tap-gui/tap-gui-rbac/assigning-kubernetes-roles.hbs.md)